AdobeDocs/campaign-classic.en/help/delivery/using/steps-validating-the-delivery.md

 * The first option lets you keep the proof doubles.
 * Both of the following options let you keep recipients that are on denylist and addresses in quarantine.
 See the description of these options for the main target in [Customize exclusion settings](steps-defining-the-target-population.md#customizing-exclusion-settings).
 Unlike the target of a delivery, where these addresses are excluded by default, they are kept by default for the target of a proof.
 * The **[!UICONTROL Keep the delivery code for the proof]** option lets you give the proof the same delivery code as the one defined for the delivery to which it relates.
-This code is specified in the first step of the delivery wizard.
+This code is specified in the first step of the delivery assistant.
 * By default, the subject of the proof is prefixed by 'Proof #', where # is the number of the proof.
 You can change this prefix in the **[!UICONTROL Label prefix]** field.

 ## Validation process with typologies {#validation-process-with-typologies}